 In the past the festival itself could have lasted up to three days; beginning at the end of October.
-As a result Féile na Marbh can described as being both Samhain (Oidhche Shamhna in Scots Gaelic) and All Souls’ Day as well.
-There alternative historical theories; with some suggesting that Féile na Marbh concluded at the end of October after a three day festival.
+As a result, Féile na Marbh can be described as being both Samhain (Oidhche Shamhna in Scots Gaelic) and All Souls’ Day as well.
+There alternative historical theories; with some suggesting that Féile na Marbh concluded at the end of October after a three-day festival.

 It is widely accepted that bonfires are important for Féile na Marbh.
 One Irish custom begins with a ritual fire being lit atop of the Hill of Tlachtga.
 This signalled the lighting of fires across the country.
-Villagers would throw the bones of slaughtered catle into the flames.
+Villagers would throw the bones of slaughtered cattle into the flames.
 Hence the word “bonfire” from the origin “bone fire”.
-Villages would then re-light their homefires with flame taken from the main village bonfire; thus bonding the whole village together.
+Villages would then relight their home fires with a flame taken from the main village bonfire; thus bonding the whole village together.

 Féile na Marbh is considered a time when the curtain between worlds is weak.
 A time when the words of the living and the dead are close.
-The practise of turnip carving comes from a Celtic attempt to fighten spirits off.
+The practice of turnip carving comes from a Celtic attempt to frighten spirits off.